Last updated on September 30th, 2019 at 03:31 pm

-Having said this, getting a boat, from arranging the boat loan to getting the boat out on the water, needn’t be a costly affair – in fact you can be up and running for less than what you might spend in monthly repayments on a new car.
+Having said this, getting a boat, from arranging the loan to getting the boat out on the water, needn’t be a costly affair – in fact, you can be up and running for less than what you might spend in monthly repayments on a new car.

-Just give us a call of course 🙂 .
-There are a range of interest rates and deals available for a variety of different circumstances and we always aim to get you the lowest rate*.
+Call Aussie Boat Loans on 1300 769 999 and we’ll help you through each step of getting finance for your new boat.
+There is a range of interest rates and deals available for a variety of different circumstances and we always aim to get you the lowest rate*.

 Boat Equipment Costs

 When you’re arranging the purchase of your new boat, take a bit of time to check out whether it has all the necessary equipment, from the standpoint of navigation, safety and simply comfort.
 Marine electronics these days are compact, relatively robust, reliable and pretty affordable.
 Here are some basic pieces of equipment and an approximate cost:

 - Emergency Position Indicating Radio Beacons (EPIRBs) $329 RRP

 - Boat Oars (depending on the size of your boat) $30 – $150+